Leo3418/leo3418.github.io/content/en/posts/2021-04-24-gentoo-config-gnome-systemd.md

 ## Enable WebRTC Screen Sharing Based on PipeWire in Web Browsers

-On Wayland, which is the default display server protocol used by GNOME, enabling screen sharing in web browsers is a tricky thing many users have asked about.
-The solution to this problem is fairly simple, which is to install `xdg-desktop-portal-gtk`.
-On Gentoo, however, this can be even trickier, because Gentoo packages have the notion of USE flags that allows fine-grained control over the set of components to be installed for each package.
-If critical USE flags for screen sharing functionality are not enabled, then even if the `xdg-desktop-portal-gtk` package is installed, it will not work as intended.
+Enabling WebRTC-based screen sharing from web browsers on Wayland -- which is the default display server protocol used by GNOME -- is a tricky thing many users have asked about.
+The solution to this problem is fairly simple, which is to ensure `xdg-desktop-portal-gtk` is installed.

-These are the things that require extra care on Gentoo:
+On Gentoo, `sys-apps/xdg-desktop-portal-gtk` is guaranteed to be installed with `gnome-base/gnome-shell` because the latter package indirectly depends on the former package.
+However, WebRTC screen sharing requires additional configurations to be functional:

 - The `screencast` USE flag needs to be enabled at the global level, so packages can be compiled with PipeWire's screencast portal support.